Apex to CS2 Sensitivity Converter

 Muscle memory is everything in competitive FPS.
 Whether you are grinding ranked in one title on weekdays and scrims in another on weekends, or switching permanently, your brain expects the same physical movement to produce the same rotation.
 A correct sens conversion is not optional — it is the single biggest thing separating “I kind of aim okay here” from “my aim is the same anywhere”.

 Need the full multi-game converter?
-Open the main sensitivity tool — 10+ games, pro comparison table, shareable URL.
+Open the main sensitivity tool — 10 FPS games, pro comparison table, shareable URL.